 What’s changing in the law

-- Stricter definition of consent: Consent must be opt-in, not assumed.
-It must be specific to each channel (email, SMS, phone, post)
+- Stricter definition of consent: Consent would be opt-in, not assumed, and would be specific to each channel (email, SMS, phone, post)

 - Withdrawal of consent: Supporters must be able to withdraw their consent easily, and charities must act on that withdrawal promptly

 - Fairness and transparency: Data collection practices must be clear and not misleading.
-Long, complex privacy policies will not be sufficient
+Long, complex privacy policies will no longer be sufficient

-- Right to erasure: Individuals will be able to request that their personal data is deleted
+- Right to erasure: Individuals would be able to request that their personal data is deleted

-For charities that rely heavily on supporter databases, these changes are significant.
+For charities that rely heavily on supporter databases, these changes would be significant.

 Consider this donation form:

-It does not ask for informed consent to opt-in to any communications – either this charity plans to opt the donor in without consent, or it does not plan to further communicate with the donor (a missed opportunity).
+This form does not ask for informed consent to opt-in to any communications – either this charity plans to opt-in the donor without consent, or it does not plan to further communicate with the donor (a missed opportunity).
 There is no option to:

 - Opt in (or out) of fundraising or marketing communications